lmatteis/seedhub/attachments/seedhub-proposal.md

 The advantage that CouchDB provides, compared to other databases, is that it comes with a [standard HTTP API](http://wiki.apache.org/couchdb/HTTP_Document_API).
 Users and developers will be able to take advantage of the standard protocol for their data-exchange needs.

-This makes the data much more dynamic and scalable: pieces of information can easily be moved around different systems or networks with ease; low-connectivity sites can choose to stop data transfers and resume them at other moments of the day when their connection is active; finally, the architecture can become truly decentralized, with many different nodes in many different locations acting as a big central repository for Germplasm data.
+This makes the data much more dynamic and scalable:

+- pieces of information can easily be moved around different systems or networks with ease
+- low-connectivity sites can choose to stop data transfers and resume them at other moments of the day when their connection is active
+- finally, the architecture can become truly decentralized, with many different nodes in many different locations acting as a big central repository for Germplasm data.

 ## Data Accessibility

-The types of User Interfaces that can be created with this data are infinite.
-We can build desktop or web applications that are dynamically in-sync with our database.
-We can allow people to download a local copy of the entire database on their local computer/network - this is perfect for people with low connectivity.
+What happens when you try and search for a particular accession on Google?
+Well, nothing.
+Why is it that things such as *recipes*, *airplane tickets*, *hotels*, *car rentals* are easily searchable, while accessions are not?
+Is it simply because there's more demand for things such airplane tickets rather than germplasm data?
+Not really.

+The proposal is to structure Genesys 2 following [Semantic Web](http://en.wikipedia.org/wiki/Semantic_Web) guidelines, allowing search engines to gather our data and make it searchable by people all over the world.

+This, combined with a more advanced framework ([Elastic Search](http://www.elasticsearch.org/) for example), can truly give rise to a richer search experience and allow people to find accessions just as easily as they're able to find *recipes*.

 Here's some examples of applications that could run on this system: